VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 **Write a tech blog.**
 **[Image by pch.vector](https://www.freepik.com/free-vector/female-writer-using-retro-typing-machine_7732622.htm) on Freepik.**

 Don't worry about hosting your blog on the same website as your portfolio.
 If you want the added challenge, go for it, but it's not necessary and might waste your time.
 You can publish your blog posts for free on a site like [medium](https://medium.com/creators).
-Or you can host the blog on a website built with [WordPress](https://wordpress.com/create-blog/), [SquareSpace](https://www.squarespace.com/websites/create-a-blog), [Wix](https://www.wix.com/html5us/hiker-blog) that'll make the setup and hosting super easy.
+Or you can host the blog on a website built with [WordPress](https://wordpress.com/create-blog/), [SquareSpace](https://www.squarespace.com/websites/create-a-blog), or [Wix](https://www.wix.com/html5us/hiker-blog) that'll make the setup and hosting super easy.

 Don't worry about how much traffic your blog gets.
 You're building it for *you*.
 Successful blogs are created from passion.
 If gaining a following is something you desire, [there are plenty of articles on how to achieve it](https://memberpress.com/blog/how-to-gain-a-blog-following/), but generally, it's going to take a lot of time and consistent posting, so don't stress about it.
 You'll still get much value from your blog, even if your reader count is meager initially.